cj-robinson/psych-replication/README.md

 This project explores the replication crisis that has gripped the pyschology field for the past 15 years.
 Attempts to replicate long-held hypotheses were constantly failing due to a confluence of factors explored in the piece.
 The crisis has spurred a large overhaul in the scientific community as transparency becomes increasingly important.

-I've always been interested and skeptical of pop pyschology.
-I remember attempting to power pose before interviews after seeing Amy Cuddy's TED Talk, and I was even more intrigued reading news about the academic debates surrounding these seemingly 'revolutionary' ideas.
-During college, I worked in a pyschology lab attempting to measure how 'priming' participants could change their perceptions, and as I learned more about statistics and testing in work, the more I doubted the whole system.
+I've long been equally interested and skeptical of pop pyschology.
+I (maybe embarrasingly) remember attempting to power pose before interviews after seeing Amy Cuddy's TED Talk, and I was very intrigued reading news about the academic debates surrounding these seemingly 'revolutionary' ideas.

+During college, I worked in a pyschology lab attempting to measure how 'priming' participants could change their perceptions, and as I learned more about statistics and testing in work, the more I wanted to know about the publishing system and academia.

 My reporting questions were largely centered around:
 1. Just how bad is the replication crisis and how can we measure it?